Australians are now saving on water costs

 The cost of residential water bills in Australia has fallen for the first time in five years, according to the annual National Performance Report for urban utilities.

-has revealed that the median cost of annual residential water bills in 2017 was down by $32 from the previous year, with the data comparing the performance of 84 water utilities providing urban water services around Australia.
+The report has revealed that the median cost of annual residential water bills in 2017 was down by $32 from the previous year, with the data comparing the performance of 84 water utilities providing urban water services around Australia.

 Water Services Association of Australia Executive Director Adam Lovell said the reduction in water bills was “great news” for consumers.